carbon-language/carbon-lang/clang/docs/MSVCCompatibility.rst

 ``__declspec(dllexport)`` and a handful of pragmas.
 These are typically controlled by ``-fms-extensions``.

-Finally, MSVC accepts some C++ code that Clang will typically diagnose as invalid.
+Third, MSVC accepts some C++ code that Clang will typically diagnose as invalid.
 When these constructs are present in widely included system headers, Clang attempts to recover and continue compiling the user's program.
 Most parsing and semantic compatibility tweaks are controlled by ``-fms-compatibility`` and ``-fdelayed-template-parsing``, and they are a work in progress.

+Finally, there is :ref:`clang-cl`, a driver program for clang that attempts to be compatible with MSVC's cl.exe.

 ABI features
 ============